Fix: CPU Overheating

 This stage is extremely crucial for any system with an AIO.
 The pump must be operating at maximum capacity to ensure regular circulation of water in the cooling loop.
 If not, your CPU may become exceedingly hot.

-If your pump is connected to the CPU_PUMPheader, you don’t have to do anything as your pump is already running at 100%.
+If your pump is connected to the CPU_PUMPheader, you don’t have to do anything as your pump is already operating at full speed.

 CPU Fan Header AIO Pump Header Chassis Fan Header